 A report by the Organization for Economic Cooperation and Development (OECD) anticipated that by the year 2025, the number of international students will rise to a staggering eight million with an overall global mobility growth rate of 60 per cent in the decade between 2015 and 2020.
-However, the COVID-19 outbreak posed risk to international student mobility and also unveiled how the values of international students have been positioned solely in terms of economic gain which overshadowed the significant professional, social, cultural, and educational contributions international students make to the host countries.
+However, the COVID-19 outbreak posed risk to international student mobility.
+This unveiled how the values of international students positioned solely in terms of economic gain which overshadowed the significant professional, social, cultural, and educational contributions international students make to the host countries.

 The economic impact that international students create can neither be exaggerated nor can it be confined within tuition fees, accommodation, food and clothing, travel, and other living expenses.
 Consider Australia, where international education is currently its third-highest export.
 While quantifying the value of international students, the figures indicate that international education contributes $40 billion in export revenue to Australia.
 But this measure of economic value based on tuition and living expenses does not capture the whole picture.
 The fallout of the pandemic has exposed how the public discussions and media have limited the value of international students to the revenue losses.